 - A healthier living environment – If you are worried about returning to a harmful living environment after rehab, transitional housing may provide the structure, accountability, and safety you need to continue living a sober life.

 Our priority is to provide you with a safe, supportive place to continue your recovery journey.
-Whether you choose to relocate to one of the following transitional housing locations or you already live nearby, Eudaimonia is proud to offer unique sober living opportunities in Houston, Austin, Colorado Springs, and Chicago.
+Whether you choose to relocate to one of the following transitional housing locations or you already live nearby, Eudaimonia is proud to offer unique sober living opportunities in Houston, Austin and Colorado Springs.
 Learn more about each of these cities below.

 Austin, Texas is a rapidly growing city with a well-established recovery support community and a large LGBTQ population.
 Austin is also home to the University of Texas at Austin, as well as several other colleges and universities for those who would like to continue their education.
 Additionally, a popular music scene, plenty of outdoor recreation activities, and a host of local attractions and fun things to do make Austin, Texas a popular choice for young adults in recovery.